-Lemon dessert perfect for Easter dinner
+Lemon dessert perfect for Easter dinner.
+Lemonlious!

 Why is it when Spring and Summer starts to show it’s pretty flowers, newly leafed trees, singing birds and light rains we think of things like lemon, asparagus, and beautiful green lettuces.
 Maybe it’s to purge our bodies of all those foods we consumed during the cold winter months.
 Then comes summer and we have a lot of hot dry days (especially here in Texas) and I’m still thinking of some kind of fresh tasting dessert.

 Easter I think is the beginning of spring with all those little rabbits and chicks popping up all over the place.
 You may still be having a chill in the air or even a little snow but this dessert just couldn’t wait to make an appearance.